5minpause/5minpause.github.io/_posts/2018-08-10-my-automated-publishing-workflow.markdown

 The last step is opening the Safari browser at https://www.holgerfrohloff.de and that is simply another `x-success={{https://www.holgerfrohloff.de}}` parameter.
 Since Safari is registered as the receiving app for http|https protocols, it gets used to open that URL.

 And that's the thing about x-callback-urls.
 There is probably a lot to say about it, but the essence is that apps can register for a certain protocol.
 Working copy registered for the protocol `working-copy://`, Drafts for `drafts5://`.
 Numerous other apps offer this as well.
 [This website](http://x-callback-url.com/) offers the spec for app authors to implement and shows a comprehensive list of x-callback-urls for different apps.

+This is how it looks on my iPad:
+\<iframe src="https://player.vimeo.com/video/284349596" width="640" height="480" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen\>\</iframe\>
+\<p\>\<a href="https://vimeo.com/284349596"\>Automating publishing to a Jekyll website using iOS\</a\>\</p\>

+## Next steps

+I have some ideas/things I'd like to try out:
+- Automating the removal of the date.
+If you looked at the video, you saw that I manually remove the date from the beginning of the article.
+This could be automated.
+- Wrap everything into a workflow that I can access/start from the share sheet on iOS.
+This would essentially remove everything after Ulysses.
+I would only need to call the action from the share sheet in Ulysses and I would be done.
+- Try to improve usage of callback-urls in Drafts.
+While searching for ways to chain actions in Drafts, I created a topic on the forums: [https://forums.getdrafts.com/t/chaining-x-callback-urls-does-not-work-as-expected/2157/2](https://forums.getdrafts.com/t/chaining-x-callback-urls-does-not-work-as-expected/2157/2).
+The support then pointed out that using `Call URL` action steps might not be the optimal way.
+I should change those to use the `Call Callback-URL` action steps inside Drafts.
+- Support drafting of articles.
+Sometimes I write these articles a few days in advance.
+I cannot, currently, publish them without running through the pushing to `origin/master` step.

+**The big thing remaining is publishing to Drip.** Since I use Drip to send these articles as newsletters to my readers, I have to create the on their website and schedule them.
+Drip offers a REST API that I could probably use from within Workflow app.
+An alternative would be to use Zapier to create these POST requests after pushing to GitHub.
+That might also work.